Summary of industry terms and jargon commonly used in the Ann Arbor & Ypsilanti real estate market.

 68. BIC - Broker In Charge, 'Principle Broker' or 'Broker of Record'

-Example: Alexander is the broker of record @ Munro Real Estate, a boutique firm specializing in Ypsilanti real estate.
+Example: Alexander is the broker of record @ Munro Real Estate, a boutique firm specializing in land and historic Ypsilanti real estate.

 69. Associate Broker